 In addition, since Heritage Conservation Districts tend to be attractive to businesses, residents and visitors, they must also have good access, parking and circulation.
-This is especially the case when a popular museum (Maryboro) is part of the District.
+The Downtown Lindsay Heritage Conservation District includes the core of Lindsay's downtown and already provides large areas of surface parking and good access.
+However, as demand increases, there will need to be plans that provide sufficient parking and access while conserving and enhancing the heritage attributes of the District.
 Anticipating the increased demand for parking and an attractive public realm are important aspects of planning for the future of the District and its surrounding area.